Theodlz/data_analysis_S7/README.md

 ## Imports :

 #### For the vizualisation we will be using mostly pandas and matplotlib, but we also used vacances-scolaires-france from PyPi to retrieve the dates of every holiday in France in the right zone (C), so we can differentiate measures during a normal week (business days+weekends) a holiday, in some of our plots.
-#### For the modeling, we used Tensorflow for the LSTM models, sklearn for the Random Forest models, and statsmodels for the AR/ARIMA/SARIMA models.
+#### For the modeling, we used Tensorflow for the LSTM models, scikit-learn for the Random Forest models, and statsmodels for the AR/ARIMA/SARIMA models.

 ## Data Vizualisation: